sagemath/sage-archive-2023-02-01/src/doc/en/developer/manual_git.rst

     [user@localhost sage]$ git remote add trac git://trac.sagemath.org/sage.git -t master

-Setting up the remote repository this way allows you to do perform all steps covered this manual (except for :ref:`section-git-push`) without having a trac account.
+Setting up the remote repository this way allows you to perform all steps covered this manual (except for :ref:`section-git-push`) without having a trac account.
 To switch between the two setups, just remove the current remote repository with ``git remote remove trac`` and then